Top 5 Most Powerful Empires In The World History

 The Umayyad Caliphate used its reach to spread Islam

-The Umayyad Caliphate covered 5.02 million square miles of land - more than 8% of the earth's landmass.
+The Umayyad Caliphate occupied 5.02 million square miles of land, accounting for more than 8% of the world's landmass.

-The second Islamic caliphate was founded in Arabia after the Prophet Muhammad's death and while the Umayyad family originated in Mecca but chose Damascus as its capital.
+The second Islamic caliphate was established in Arabia following the death of the Prophet Muhammad, and while the Umayyad family originated in Mecca, Damascus was chosen as its capital.

-The Umayyad Caliphate, whose name comes from the great-grandfather of the first Umayyad caliph, ruled between 661 and 750 A.D.
+The Umayyad Caliphate, named after the first Umayyad caliph's great-grandfather, ruled between 661 and 750 A.D.

 How did this huge empire fall?

-The caliphs had been struggling from military defeats and financial issues for some time before the empire ended in 750.
-After the Byzantine army led a crushing defeat of the Umayyad forces in 740, civil war erupted in the Islamic world between the Qays and Kalb factions.
-In 749 C.E., the war was won by Abu al-Abbas al-Saffah, who founded the third Islamic empire (the Abbasid Caliphate) and executed members of the ruling family of the Umayyads.
+Before the empire ended in 750, the caliphs had been plagued by military defeats and financial problems.
+Following the crushing defeat of the Umayyad forces by the Byzantine army in 740, civil war erupted in the Islamic world between the Qays and Kalb factions.
+The war was won in 749 C.E. by Abu al-Abbas al-Saffah, who established the third Islamic empire (the Abbasid Caliphate) and executed members of the Umayyad ruling family.

 All of those 5 powerful empires fell.
 Will America fall, too?